SSyncropel Docs

 Pair endpoint: https://alice.example.com/v1/sync

-What happened under the hood: the CLI fetched https://alice.example.com/.well-known/syncropel, extracted the federation_manifest sibling key, resolved the daemon.did to its Ed25519 public key, and verified the signature over the manifest body.
-Tampered manifests or signature mismatches exit non-zero with a clear error — the CLI never returns a claim it could not cryptographically verify.
+Under the hood the command fetches the manifest, resolves the peer's identity to its public key, and verifies the signature over the manifest body.
+A tampered manifest or a signature mismatch exits non-zero with a clear error — the command never reports a claim it could not verify.

 spl discover --peer-url https://alice.example.com --json \